VIDEO: Albuquerque man crying, screaming during bizarre DWI stop on I-40

-It all began on I-40 and San Mateo earlier this month when police said 31-year-old Benjamin Benavides was driving recklessly.
-Police said Benavides also had a glock and pipes in the car.
+It all began on I-40 and San Mateo earlier this month when police said 31-year-old Benavides was driving recklessly.
+Police said Benavides also had a Glock and pipes in the car.
 “Reckless driving, emotional craziness…” an officer described.
 “He had a firearm in the center.”

 Once he was pulled over, Benavides told police he was suffering from a gunshot wound after accidentally shooting himself in the stomach a few days before.
 Police said he admitted to drinking two or three shots and got extremely emotional.
 Then, he got angry.
 “F— all of you,” Benavides said in the police video.